zmixnyc/manual/FAQ.md

 ## I found a bug.

+All bug reports must be reproducible, otherwise they cannot be tested and fixed in a future release of Rack.

 Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check if someone else has posted a similar bug report.
 If you believe the problem has never been reported before, [create a GitHub account](https://github.com/) (it's free) and [open a bug report issue](https://github.com/VCVRack/Rack/issues/new?template=bug_report.md).
 You must fill out the issue template, or it will be closed.